paulmarrington/lispz/manuscript/messages.md

       contents: "..."
     })

 A request will return a promise that when fulfilled with provide an array of results - one for each listener.
 You can tell if there are no listeners if the array is empty.
+Use _send_ instead if you are not expecting a response.

-If it is possible that a client will send an important request before the service has had the opportunity to initialise, wrap 'send' in 'ready>':
+If it is possible that a client will send an important request before the service has had the opportunity to initialise, wrap 'request> or send' in 'ready>':

     (after (message.ready> "code-editor/scratch")
       (message.send "code-editor/scratch/open" {